fbpx Skip to Main Content

 Some M.B.A. concentration programs include general business courses as part of the core curriculum and allow you to specialize through electives.
 Other M.B.A. concentrations may have a core curriculum that focuses on concentration-relevant subjects.

-M.B.A. concentrations you can pursue include:
+Some of the top M.B.A. concentrations that students can pursue include:

 Finance